telerik/winforms-docs/scheduler/data-binding/binding-to-business-objects.md

 {{endregion}}

 When the application is run, a series of CustomAppointment objects show up in the scheduler.

 ![scheduler-data-binding-binding-to-business-objects 001](images/scheduler-data-binding-binding-to-business-objects001.png)

 ## Grouping by resources

-To use grouping by resource in this scenario, first you will need to create the business object that represents the resources:#_[C#] Create the resource object_
+To use grouping by resource in this scenario, first you will need to create the business object that represents the resources:

 {{source=..\SamplesCS\Scheduler\DataBinding\BindingToBusinessObjects.cs region=create the resource object}}
 {{source=..\SamplesVB\Scheduler\DataBinding\BindingToBusinessObjects.vb region=create the resource object}}